nikolasgd/aktobis-wdh-310ekw-esphome/README.md

-# Aktobis WDH-310EKW for ESPHome
+# Aktobis WDH-310EKW dehumidifier for ESPHome

 A hardware and software manual to transform the Aktobis WDH-310EKW dehumidifier from Tuya into an ESPHome device.